betterRunner/betterRunner/README.md

 Thanks for visiting.

-I am a 7-year front-end engineer who loves programing.
-I am grateful to take this skill as a living.
+I am a 7-year full-stack engineer who loves programing.
+Mainly focus on front-end & nodejs & Electron.

 Some apps or tools I have built that you might be interested in: